Common signs your pet may need cognitive support

 Your pet can display confused behaviour in the house and wander around aimlessly.
-They may regularly get lost on walks or perhaps go to the wrong side when opening doors.
+They may get lost on walks or perhaps go to the wrong side when opening doors.
 Your pet may also lose the ability to recognise people they are frequently in contact with, or other pets.

 Decreased social interaction

 You may find your pet will hide away, especially if there are new people in the house.
 There may not greet you, which is often perceived as tiredness or being less interested or excited.
 There may also be increased vocalisation, or rarely being vocal at all, as well as becoming aggressive in particular situations.

 This is one of the most noticeable signs for pet owners and can be distressing for all involved.
 Toilet training is a key learned behaviour and can be one of the first that is lost with cognitive dysfunction.